-The Protecting Ohio Communities Act aims to enhance cooperation between state and local authorities and federal agencies in enforcing immigration laws.
+The Protecting Ohio Communities Act aims to strengthen cooperation between state and local authorities and federal agencies in enforcing immigration laws.
 The bill mandates that state and local employees comply with federal requests related to homeland security and immigration enforcement, while prohibiting municipal corporations from enacting policies that would obstruct such compliance.
 It introduces new sections (9.631, 9.632, and 9.633) that outline the responsibilities of law enforcement agencies in reporting and verifying the immigration status of individuals applying for public benefits, and establishes penalties for noncompliance, including ineligibility for homeland security funding and reduced local government fund distributions.

 Statutes affected: As Introduced: 9.63, 4501.06, 5747.50, 5747.502, 5747.51, 5747.53